 Base Camp: McLeodganj

-Triund is one of the easiest and most stunning treks in Himachal Pradesh.
+Triund trek is one of the easiest and most stunning treks in Himachal Pradesh.
 Triund is popular among enthusiasts of all ages.
 You have got the most amazing panoramic views at different times of the day- Sunset, moonrise and sunrise all present at the same place, highlighting the unique beauty of Triund.
 The trek starts from McLeodganj which is near Dharamshala.
-It is said to be the place where the Dalai Lama stayed when he came to India.
+By the way, it is said to be the place where the Dalai Lama stayed when he came to India.
 Ofcourse, the place itself will showcase the vibrant Tibetan culture, monasteries and the monks.

 Considered to be a small trek Triund is accessible in all the seasons.
 It looks like a paradise when covered with snow and in summers it is all about grassy meadows.
 During the trek one can easily witness the panorama view of the valley, along with the famous Dharamshala Cricket Stadium.
 The Trek comprises steep but well defined trails through the lush green forest of oak and rhododendron trees.